maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

   * Consistent detection of method annotations on generic interfaces.
 * Logging revision:
   * Spring's JCL bridge can be detected by standard Commons Logging.
-  * Less noise on info, readable debug logs.
+  * Less noise on info, readable debug logs, details at trace level.

 ### Core Container